 We love, love, love prawns, especially coming into the summer and party season.
 There are three main reasons why we love prawns, firstly because we have some of the best prawns in the world caught and farmed in Australia, secondly because of their versatility in cooking techniques and flavor pairings, and thirdly because they are just so damn delicious!

-One our favourite . . . → Read More: Recipe: Smokey BBQ Prawns with Chimmichurri Sauce, as seen on The Morning Show
+One our favourite ways to enjoy a prawn is on . . . → Read More: Recipe: Smokey BBQ Prawns with Chimmichurri Sauce, as seen on The Morning Show

 To celebrate Good Food Month 2013 we have teamed up with Barilla for “Sunday Family Lunch”.
 We recently held a delicious 4 course lunch with 40 special guests at Casa Barilla in Annandale, and today we will be sharing our recipe for the second course, pasta of course!

 Pesto trapanese is a traditional Sicilian pesto made from tomatoes and almonds.
-It’s super simple to create, all . . . → Read More: Recipe: Casarece con pesto trapanese, Almond & Tomato Pesto, for Barilla and Good Food Month
+It’s super simple to create, all you need is . . . → Read More: Recipe: Casarece con pesto trapanese, Almond & Tomato Pesto, for Barilla and Good Food Month

 Syrian poached chicken, pilaf, grilled eggplant and seeds ‘n nuts